Schema Markup for AI Search

 }

-Common schema mistakes that hurt AI visibility
+Common schema mistakes that hurt AI understanding

 Mistake 1: No Organisation schema at all